The Cayman Islands are located in a seismically active area, which means that earthquakes can and do occur.

 Earthquake of January 28th 2020

-Cayman experienced a magnitude 7.7 earthquake with its epicentre 67 miles from Cayman Brac, 154 miles from Grand Cayman and 84 miles North West of Montego Bay, Jamaica at 2.10pm on 28th January 2020.
-In addition to the Cayman Islands, affected countries included the Bahamas, Jamaica, Haiti, Honduras, and Cuba.
+The strongest recorded earthquake in the Cayman Islands occurred on January 28th 2020 and measured 7.7 magnitude.
+Its epicentre was 67 miles from Cayman Brac and 154 miles from Grand Cayman.
+Although there were multiple reports of sinkholes and some reports of one-to-two-foot-high waves, no major structural damage occurred.
+Over 10 aftershocks were felt, with the strongest tremor measuring 6.1 magnitude with the epicentre just 35 miles east of Grand Cayman.
+In addition to the Cayman Islands, affected countries include the Bahamas, Jamaica, Haiti, Honduras and Cuba.
 Before this, the strongest recorded earthquake in the Cayman Islands, which occurred on 14 December 2004, measured 6.8 and very minimal damage occurred.

 A tsunami threat warning was briefly issued and residents were advised to stay away from the coast.
-However within an hour, Hazard Management Cayman Islands announced the Tsunami All Clear, and although there were reports of multiple sinkholes and some reports of 1-2 ft waves, no major structural damage occurred.
+However within an hour, Hazard Management Cayman Islands announced the Tsunami All Clear.

 Advance Preparation for Earthquakes and Tsunamis